Cliff Richard albums discography

-Richard's debut album was Cliff, released in April 1959, and was recorded live at Abbey Road Studios before a small invited audience.
-The album spent over 30 non-consecutive weeks in the UK Albums Chart (which was then a top ten) and was followed up with his first studio album Cliff Sings in November 1959.
-Richard's success continued, achieving his first number-one album two years later with 21 Today, until 1965 when his foreign-language album When in Rome failed to make the charts.
-Towards the end of the 1960s and the first half of the 1970s, Richard's popularity in terms of albums waned and it was not until his 1976 album I'm Nearly Famous that Richard changed the focus of his recording career from singles to albums, leading to his first top-ten album of the 1970s.
+Towards the end of the 1960s and the first half of the 1970s, Richard's album sales progressively waned and it was not until his 1976 album I'm Nearly Famous that Richard changed the focus of his recording career from singles to albums, leading to his first top-ten album of the 1970s.
 This led Richard to have a resurgence in popularity through the rest of the 1970s and 1980s in a period that saw his albums I'm Nearly Famous, Rock 'n' Roll Juvenile and I'm No Hero break the top 100 of the Billboard 200.
-Since 1987, Richard has reached the top 20 with all his studio albums and achieved his most recent number one with The Album in 1993.
+Since 1987, Richard has reached the top 20 of the UK Albums Chart with all his studio albums and achieved his most recent number one with The Album in 1993.

-In 2018, it was Cliff's 60th year in the music industry and he released his first studio album of new recordings in 14 years, titled Rise Up, which was recorded after a battle with the BBC.
+In 2018, it was Richard's 60th year in the music industry and he released his first studio album of new recordings in 14 years, Rise Up, which was recorded after a battle with the BBC.
 In 2020, Richard released his 105th album, Music...
 The Air That I Breathe.
 The album entered the UK Albums Chart at number three, which saw Richard become the first artist to make the top five of the albums chart for eight consecutive decades.
-Richard's latest album, Christmas with Cliff, was released in November 2022 and is his third album consisting of Christmas music.
+Richard's album Christmas with Cliff was released in November 2022 and is his third album consisting of Christmas music.
 Richard has achieved seven number-one albums on the UK Albums Chart in the 1960s, 1970s, 1980s and 1990s and has amassed 30 top-five albums and 47 top-ten albums.